-Born in Yorkshire, Emily is in her 3rd year of study at Royal Birmingham Conservatoire with Louise Lansdown.
-She started teaching on the ARCO project in 2016 and currently teaches Malaika and Nontobeko.
+Born in Yorkshire, Emily is in her fourth year of study at Royal Birmingham Conservatoire with Robin Ireland.
+She started teaching on the ARCO project in 2016.
 In her spare time she enjoys playing Folk music and in recent fundraising attempts she has bungee jumped dressed as a cow and organised a charity event at The Loft, Birmingham.

-Griff originates from Leicester.
+Griff, born in Leicester has been teaching on the ARCO Project since 2017.
+Griff is a passionate teacher and has vast experience at teaching at a range of levels and ages.
 He is studying for his MMus at RBC and has been teaching on the Arco project since the beginning of 2017.
-His students are Sifiso and Buhle.
+He teaches Sifiso and Buhle.